SolaceSamples/solace-samples-dotnet/docs/_tutorials/request-reply.md

 ![]({{ site.baseurl }}/images/Request-Reply_diagram-1.png)

 For direct messages however, this is simplified through the use of the `Requestor` object as shown in this sample.

-## Trying it yourself

-This tutorial is available in [GitHub]({{ site.repository }}){:target="_blank"} along with the other [Solace Developer Getting Started Examples]({{ site.links-get-started }}){:target="_top"}.

-To successfully build the samples you must have the Solace Messaging API for C#/.NET (also referred to as SolClient for .NET) downloaded and installed for your project.

-The SolClient for .NET can be downloaded and installed via nuget.org or manually.

-For the **nuget.org** option use the NuGet console or the NuGet Visual Studio Extension to download the [SolaceSystems.Solclient.Messaging](http://nuget.org/packages/SolaceSystems.Solclient.Messaging/) package for your solution and to install it for your project.
-It contains the required libraries and brief API documentation.

-For the **manual** option download it [from here]({{ site.links-downloads }}){:target="_top"}.
-That distribution is a zip file containing the required libraries, detailed API documentation, and examples.

-The instructions in this tutorial assume you successfully downloaded and installed the SolClient for .NET.
-If your environment differs then adjust the build instructions appropriately.

-At the end, this tutorial walks through downloading and running the sample from source.

 ## Connecting a session to the message router